dynamsoft-docs/barcode-reader-docs-server/programming/dotnet/user-guide-v9.6.0.md

   - .NET 5.0 or 6.0

 >Note:
 >Dynamsoft Barcode Reader provides both online and offline license options.
-The online license option might not work in an environment that doesn't have network connection.
+The online license option might not work in an environment that doesn't have network connection or some environments like AWS Lambda.
 In such case, you can get an offline trial license key via <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=guide&product=dbr&package=desktop" target="_blank">Customer Portal</a> or by <a href="https://www.dynamsoft.com/company/contact/" target="_blank">contacting us</a>.

 <iframe width="400" height="225" src="https://www.youtube.com/embed/QjrP9EC6IlA" title="How to Use Dynamsoft Barcode Reader .NET SDK | Dynamsoft Tutorial" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>